markdias/myai-notes/README.md

 - Click the theme toggle button (🌙/☀️) in the header
 - The app automatically detects your system preference on first load
 - Your theme preference is saved and persists across sessions

+### Troubleshooting Claude network errors

+If you encounter the message `Network error: Unable to connect to Claude API`, work through the checklist below:

+1. **Serve the app via HTTP/HTTPS** – Opening `index.html` directly from disk prevents secure cross-origin requests.
+Use a local server (`python -m http.server 8000`) or deploy to GitHub Pages.
+2. **Enable browser access for your key** – In the Anthropic Console, visit **Settings → API Keys**, edit the key you saved in MyAI Notes, and toggle on **Browser access**.
+3. **Allow outbound HTTPS** – Ensure your network allows access to `https://api.anthropic.com`.
+Corporate firewalls or VPNs may require allow-listing this domain.

+After applying any changes, refresh the page and try expanding a note again.

 ## Project Structure